fetchai/agents-aea/docs/tac-skills.md

 ### Add keys for all AEAs

-Create the private key for the AEA for Fetch.ai `StargateWorld`:
+Create the private key for the AEA for Fetch.ai `Capricorn`:
 ``` bash
 aea generate-key fetchai
 aea add-key fetchai fetchai_private_key.txt